 Under Article R.2194-1 et seq. of the Public Procurement Code, Expertise France may amend the provisions of the Contract subject to the following conditions:

-Revision of technical elements (clarification of deliverables, producer technical definitions, equipment technical documents, updated instructions, etc.)].
+Revision of technical elements (clarification of deliverables, producer technical definitions, equipment technical documents, updated instructions, etc.).

 Such modifications shall be notified to the Contractor: by concluding an amendment.